-Next, set scanning method for the selected scanning range and click "Next".
-You can try choosing Quick Scan at first, because it requires much less time.
-If this method fails to find needed partition(s), go back to this interface again and choose Full Scan.
+- You can try choosing Quick Scan at first because it requires much less time.
+If this method fails to find the needed partition(s), go back to this interface again and choose Full Scan.

-At last, click "Apply" button to make all changes finally performed.
+- At last, click the Apply button to make all changes finally performed.